10 Surprising Ways Strawberries Can Benefit Your Health

 Why you should add more strawberries to your diet

 If you’re not already a fan of strawberries, you should be.
 Not only are they juicy, summery and delicious, they’re a bona fide superfood, too.
 Nutrient-rich and packed with antioxidants (like vitamin C), the benefits of strawberries are endless, and some will even surprise you.
 (Wrinkle-prevention?
 Yes please!).
-Here are 10 strawberry benefits you don't want to miss out on.

 Give your immunity a boost

 “Strawberries are an excellent source of vitamin C,” says Toronto-based registered dietitian Madeleine Edwards.
 Most mammals – except for humans – have the ability to produce vitamin C naturally, which is why it’s so important to get your daily requirement.
 “One serving contains 51.5 mg of vitamin C — about half of your daily requirement,” Edwards says.
 “Double a serving to one cup and get 100 percent.”
 Vitamin C is a well-known immunity booster, as well as a powerful, fast-working antioxidant.
+Here are other foods high in vitamin C.

 Maintain your healthy vision